spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 2. Click on the newly provisioned gateway cluster to review its details page.

-3. Switch to the **Events** tab.
+3. Click on the **Events** tab.

 4. Examine all events in the **Events** tab to identify specific errors or issues.
 Each event will have a status, timestamp, associated service name, and orchestration details.

-5. The table below outlines the most common error events discovered in the **Events** tab and the corresponding reference section for remediation steps.
+5. The table below outlines the most common error events discovered in the **Events** tab and the corresponding reference section containing remediation steps.
 <br />

   |**Event**|**Reference Section**|